CTurt/PS4-SDK/README.md

     }

 ## Support
-Whilst the SDK isn't capable of a most basic functionality yet, such as displaying graphics, or receiving controller input, it is a solid foundation which will be improved upon over time, especially once we have code execution to test it.
+Whilst the SDK isn't capable of most basic functionality yet, such as displaying graphics, or receiving controller input, it is a solid foundation which will be improved upon over time.

 ## Building
 Just run `make` on the directory.